johanmazoyer/Asterix/docs/run_asterix.rst

 If EFC:

-    - ``amplitudeEFC`` : float, in nm the value by which actuator is pusched.
+    - ``amplitudeEFC`` : float, in nm the value by which actuator is pushed when creating the EFC basis.
     - ``regularization`` : string, regularization when truncated modes in the inversion 'truncation' or 'tikhonov'.

 if ``onbench`` is True: